 Poetto beach offers a wide range of services: bed & breakfast, hotels, parking facilities and beach resorts.

 Unlike Poetto, Calamosca beach and Cala Fighera beach are perfect if you are looking for a quiet and secluded place.
 They are both located on the opposite side of Sella del Diavolo.

 Cala Fighera is a tiny cove of pebbles with a high sandstone rocky cliff.
 Needless to say, the bravest take on dangerous but spectacular acrobatic jumps from up there, diving into a turquoise water!
 Please, don’t do it yourself!

 Calamosca beach, instead, is characterized by fine white sand, with few pebbles and crystalline waters.
 From there, you can glimpse an old lighthouse.
 It’s a perfect destination for snorkeling lovers or for people who want to relax with family.

 3. Cala Regina Beach

-From the small bay you can glimpse a Spanish lookout tower, positioned on a promontory which plunges vertically into the sea, covered with the typical vegetation of the Mediterranean brush, eucalyptuses and pines.
+From the small bay, you can glimpse a Spanish lookout tower, positioned on a promontory overlooking the sea.
+On the promontory, you can see examples of the Mediterranean vegetation, such as eucalyptus and pine.

 4. Mari Pintau beach

-Further on, going South-East is Mari Pintau Beach (painted sea) that is named after the beauty waters that remind of a Monet painting, with so many brush strokes from emerald to sky blue.
+Continuing the route further South East is Mari Pintau (painted sea) beach.
+Its name derives from the beauty of the waters reminding a Monet painting, with many brush strokes from emerald to sky blue.